 Looking for a presenter or educator for an event?
 Below are some people who can help you spread the word about safe driving in your school or community.
-Do you know of someone who may like to be included on this list?
-Let us know>
+Do you know of someone who might like to be included on this list?
+Let us know.

 Tyson Dever – Texas

-Tyson Dever is a world class speaker that will inspire and motivate your group to reach higher than ever before.
-He is a graduate of Texas State University- San Marcos and now resides in the Austin area.
-Stemming from a real life car accident that left him paralyzed at the waist, his high energy keynote presentation will bring you to tears but leave you more determined than ever before.
+Tyson Dever is a world-class speaker that will inspire and motivate your group to reach higher than ever before.
+He is a graduate of Texas State University-San Marcos and now resides in the Austin area.
+Stemming from a real-life car accident that left him paralyzed at the waist, his high-energy keynote presentation will bring you to tears but leave you more determined than ever before.
 Tyson’s background as a speaker, teacher, and coach gives him an unparalleled connection with his audience.
-His drive to live life the fullest has inspired groups from all over to understand that quitting is not an option!
+His drive to live life to the fullest has inspired groups from all over to understand that quitting is not an option!

 Jamie Chapman – Texas

 Jamie speaks honestly about his injuries and what his life is like.
-His normal format is speaking, showing his video, then question and answers with the audience.
-Contact Katrina Chapman for arrangements and scheduling at email@example.com.
+His normal format is speaking, showing his video, then questions and answers with the audience.
+Contact Katrina Chapman for arrangements and scheduling at [email protected].

 Jeff LeGrow – Texas and Surrounding Areas

-In memory of Nicole LeGrow, a passenger in a car, who’s aspiring life came to a tragic end on July 8, 2010 at the young age of 16.
-Nicole’s tragic death is a wake up call and reminder to all, of the fatal consequences that can result from reckless behavior behind the wheel of a vehicle.
+In memory of Nicole LeGrow, a passenger in a car, who’s aspiring life came to a tragic end on July 8, 2010, at the young age of 16.
+Nicole’s tragic death is a wake-up call and reminder of all of the fatal consequences that can result from reckless behavior behind the wheel of a vehicle.

 Nicole’s family is carrying her memory forward by sharing her story and encouraging teens and other drivers to remember Nicole by attaching a nickel inside their car to help remind them to slow down and be safe.
 Nickel From Nicole cards (with nickel) can be ordered from the website.